Einstein - Search files

 - Put it in $HOME/bin and make sure PATH is set up.

-- Inside the script, "cd" to the Shakespeare directory before search.
+- Inside the script, "cd" to the correct directory where the web pages are.

 - Now you can be in any directory, and just: